Wyoming Spring Creek Field Studies: Anthropology/Archaelogy

 What You'll Accomplish:

-The field school program will introduce students to pedestrian survey, including establishing and walking survey transects (straight lines across the landscape in standard intervals or distances apart), mapping and collecting archaeological materials from the surface using GPS (Global Positioning System) technology, with datapoints to be entered into a regional GIS (Geographic Information System), and subsurface investigations focusing on the testing of the survey-based find areas in terms of data recovery from subsurface areas.
+The field school program will introduce students to pedestrian survey, including establishing and walking survey transects (straight lines across the landscape in standard intervals or distances apart), mapping and collecting archaeological materials from the surface using GPS (Global Positioning System) technology, with datapoints to be entered (later) into a regional GIS (Geographic Information System), and subsurface investigations focusing on the testing of the survey-based find areas in terms of data recovery from subsurface areas.

 Initial instruction will be held at the University of Pittsburgh towards the end of the spring semester.
 This will be followed by three weeks in the field, two focused on survey and the third focused on excavation.
+Survey and excavation are physically intense work, often requiring lots of walking (survey), bending and lifting (survey and excavation)

 As an engaged and active participant in this program, you will have the opportunity to develop: